YerongAI/Office-Tool/doc/Tips/en-us/Deploy.md

 - Not support of force update.
 - Not support of remove existing MSI versions of Office
 - Not support of install the same language as the previous MSI version.
+- Not support of Office applications preferences.

 Note: **For a complete installation experience, be sure to use the Office Deployment Tool.**

+### Office Applications Preferences

+---

+`Application preferences are data provided by Microsoft, these texts are machine translated and may contain some grammatical errors.`

+The function allow you defines application preferences for Office Apps, including VBA Macro notifications, default file locations, and default file format.

+You can apply new application preferences to client computers that already have Office installed.
+Click "Applying preferences for Office applications" in the "View XML code" submenu.

+The app preferences are applied to all existing users of the device and any new users added to the device in the future.
+If you apply application preferences when Office apps are running, the preferences will be applied when Office is next restarted.

 ### More Information